Icyconfusion/T1-toolchanger-3d-printer/README.md

 <img width="220" height="220" alt="image" src="https://github.com/user-attachments/assets/702ab6ea-9082-4103-b244-0c12045526c8" />

 This connects through wires to screw terminals on the board, which then distribute power across the PCB.
 Because of the power requirements, I decided to use a 4 layer PCB as I couldn't route signal traces through the power and GND traces.
+Using a 4 layer PCB is necessary to the peojwct due to the power layout of drivers, making signal traces impossible without a 3rd and 4th layer.
 The top and bottom layers of the PCB are the power layers.
 Power runs from the PSU input to the heater screw terminal, and throughout the board.
 It is converted to 5v through a buck converter.
 The Hotend heater is powered through a screw terminal, and controlled by the mosfet next to its terminal.
 The hotend fan is controlled by a header, it is in an always on state.
 <img width="655" height="384" alt="image" src="https://github.com/user-attachments/assets/484874a6-35cf-4dcd-a01a-cc379433830f" />

 The signal traces from the drivers, limit switches, thermistor and LCD are on the second and third layers.